Summer Reading 2015

-Choosing books.
+Choosing bookS.
 This year you will be required to read THREE books over the summer.
 There will be no limits on the number of students who may read a particular book, and you have the option of choosing which books you read.
-We are providing a list of books as suggestions, but you are free to choose other books that you HAVE NOT read.
-The only other requirement is that it you select age-appropriate books.
+We are providing a list of books as suggestions on the Goodreads website (www.goodreads.com), but you are free to choose other books that you HAVE NOT read.
+The only other requirement is that it you select age appropriate books.
 Curious George and Charlotte’s Web, for example are great for pre-teens, but not for this.
 Really, it’s that simple.
 We hope that you will find books that are interesting and engaging, and if you want more suggestions, ask your teachers, parents, and friends, or maybe check out Amazon.com for some ideas!

 If you have questions regarding summer reading, please ask an English teacher or Mr. Lum.

 T-shirt bonus!
 As part of our desire to encourage reading, we have the summer reading challenge.
-Any student who reads 2,014 pages or ten books will receive a t-shirt, which was specially designed by Nikita Swinnen-Galbraith.
+Any student who reads 2,015 pages or ten books will receive a t-shirt, which was specially designed by XXXXXX.
 Your parents must verify that you have read the books, and you can pass along that info to the library.
 Thank you to BC Graphics for supplying the t-shirts!
 For more details stop by the library!